skylight-hq/skylight.digital/_projects/va_diffusion_marketplace.md

   <p>
-    After validating our primary design solution through research and prototyping, we rapidly iterated toward the release of beta and production versions of the platform &mdash; with an initial collection of over 50 practices.
+    After validating our primary design solution through research and prototyping, we rapidly iterated toward the release of beta and production versions of the platform — with an initial collection of over 50 practices.
   </p>

   <p>